On the Statistical Complexity of Sample Amplification: Introduction

-Another related angle is from reductions between statistical models.
-Over the past decade there has been a growing interest in constructing polynomial-time reductions between various statistical models (typically from the planted clique) to prove statistical-computational gaps, see, e.g. \cite{berthet2013optimal,ma2015computational,brennan2019optimal,brennan2020reducibility}.
-The sample amplification falls into the reduction framework, and aims to perform reductions from a product model $\mathcal{P}^{\otimes n}$ to another product model $\mathcal{P}^{\otimes (n+m)}$.
-While previous reduction techniques were mainly constructive and employed to prove computational lower bounds, in this paper we also develop general tools to prove limitations of all possible reductions purely from the statistical perspective.

-This paper works towards a general understanding of the statistical complexity of the sample amplification problem, and in particular, how it is different from the estimation problem from both the sample complexity and lower bound techniques.
-The main contributions of this paper are as follows: \begin{enumerate} \item \textbf{Amplification via sufficiency.} Our first contribution is a simple yet powerful procedure for sample amplification, i.e. apply the sample amplification map only to sufficient statistics.
+\begin{enumerate} \item \textbf{Amplification via sufficiency.} Our first contribution is a simple yet powerful procedure for sample amplification, i.e. apply the sample amplification map only to sufficient statistics.
 Specifically, the learner computes a sufficient statistic $T_n$ from $X^n$, maps $T_n$ properly to some $T_{n+m}$, and generates new samples $\widehat{X}^{n+m}$ from some conditional distribution conditioned on $T_{n+m}$.
-Surprisingly, this simple idea leads to a much cleaner procedure than \cite{axelrod2019sample} under Gaussian location models which is also exactly optimal (cf. Theorem \ref{thm:Gaussian}).
+Surprisingly, this simple idea leads to a much cleaner procedure than \cite{axelrod2019sample} under Gaussian location models which is also exactly optimal (cf. Theorem~\ref{thm:Gaussian}).
 The range of applicability also extends to general exponential families, with rate-optimal sample amplification performances.
-Specifically, for general $d$-dimensional exponential families with a mild moment condition, the sufficiency-based procedure achieves an $(n, n+O(n/\sqrt{d}))$ sample amplification for large enough $n$, which by our matching lower bounds in Section \ref{sec:lower_bound} is minimax rate-optimal. \item \textbf{Amplification via learning.} Our second contribution is another general sample amplification procedure that does not require the existence of a sufficient statistic, and also sheds light on the relationship between learning and sample amplification.
-This procedure essentially draws new samples from a rate-optimal estimate of the true distribution, and outputs a random permutation of the old and new samples.
-This procedure achieves an $(n, n+O(\sqrt{n/r_{\chi^2}(\mathcal{P},n)})) $ sample amplification, where $r_{\chi^2}(\mathcal{P},n) $ denotes the minimax risk for learning $P\in \mathcal{P}$ under the expected $\chi^2$ divergence given $n$ samples.
+Specifically, for general $d$-dimensional exponential families with a mild moment condition, the sufficiency-based procedure achieves an $(n, n+O(n\varepsilon/\sqrt{d}), \varepsilon)$ sample amplification for large enough $n$, which by our matching lower bounds in Section \ref{sec:lower_bound} is asymptotically minimax rate-optimal.